cintiapub/cintiapub.github.io-source/source/_posts/una-decor-tendencias.md

 description: This poster is intended to promote a trends in decoration event.
 category: printed
 date: 2013/8/1
-tags:
-- una
-- poster
 image: https://farm6.staticflickr.com/5715/21439478521_8aef1a51cb
+type: Poster
+software:
+- InDesign
+- Photoshop
 ---